BenjaminKyamanywa/playground/ground_notes/react_notes.md

 ## Functional Components

 React uses functional components with hooks to achieve behavior similar to class components.
 These are basically ES6 functions.
+They don't run through lifecycles like class components as they run from top to botom of the function.

 ```JSX